Telephone: 22 55 49 143

 Double Degree - International Economics program

-Students of Master's in International Economics are offered the exceptional opportunity of earning double master's degrees during their two years of study: apart from the degree of magister in economics from the University of Warsaw they may be awarded a master's degree from Partner Universities in one of the countries: Austria, Belgium, Hungary and Portugal (University Institute of Lisbon).
+Students of Master's in International Economics are offered the exceptional opportunity of earning double master's degrees during their two years of study: apart from the degree of magister in economics from the University of Warsaw they may be awarded a master's degree from Partner Universities in one of the countries: Belgium, Germany, Portugal and China.

 From AY 2010/2011, prospective students may also choose to enrol in a joint research master's programme in International Economics and European Economic Policy with the Economics School of Louvain, Belgium which is part of the Université Catholique de Louvain.
 After successfully passing first year in Warsaw, these students will continue instruction in Belgium in second year.